TJHeuvel/tjheuvel.net/_drafts/unity-rendering-3-submitting-draws.md

 void LateUpdate()
 {
-	Shader.SetGlobal("Custom_ViewProjection", Camera.main.viewMatrix * GL.thing(Camera.main.projectionMatrix));
+	Shader.SetGlobalMatrix("custom_ViewMatrix", Camera.main.worldToCameraMatrix);
+    Shader.SetGlobalMatrix("custom_ProjectionMatrix", GL.GetGPUProjectionMatrix(Camera.main.projectionMatrix, true));

-	foreach(var draw in drawCalls)
+    foreach (var draw in drawCalls)
     {
-		var propBlock = new MaterialPropertyBlock();
+        MaterialPropertyBlock matProps = new MaterialPropertyBlock();
-		propBlock.SetMatrix("Custom_ObjectToWorld", draw.ObjectToWorld);
+        matProps.SetMatrix("custom_ObjectToWorld", transform.localToWorldMatrix);

         Graphics.RenderMeshPrimitives(new RenderParams(draw.Material)
         {
-			matProps = propBlock;
+            matProps = matProps
-		}, draw.Mesh, 0, 1);
+        }, draw.Mesh, 0);
     }
 }
 %>
 Notice the manual mentioning queue, this method does not 'immediately' submit a draw.
 It just adds it to Unitys internal structure, which will then emit a DrawIndexed at the right time.
 That is; when we're deferred, shadow etc. This is all still handled within Unity.

 With our graphics debugger we can observe that our drawing is practically the same as before; our game view also looks exactly the same.
 Only when we move around the original gameobject and dont see our game update do we notice any difference.

+### Fixing scene view

+Our scene view is all sorts of messed up.
+This is because we only send the camera properties of the main camera, so its rendering the scene view from the perspective of the main camera, and thats pretty bad.

+Lets use the `RenderPipelineManager.beginCameraRendering` callback to set the properties for the currently drawing camera instead.
+[Our code](https://github.com/TJHeuvel/UnityRenderingTutorial/commit/4847edcf1166f310f4259dd28ebc2137b07d7045) will now run once for each camera thats rendering, and our scene view looks good again!

 ## Culling

-When we place our camera inside our cubes, we can observe a difference in our renderer and Unity's.
-When we open the render stats panel, moving around the camera changes the number of rendered cubes in Unity, but not with ours.
-Whats up?

-TODO: SHOW IMAGE EXAMPLE

 Right now we are always submitting every cube to be drawn.
 The GPU will then reject cubes out of our view, in clip space.
-However this is rather wasteful, perhaps we can do a first pass to cull away what wont be visible anyway.
+However this is rather wasteful, we can do a first pass to cull away what wont be visible anyway.
 Lets cull everything that is outside our view frustum.

 We'll first need to define be able to describe our frustum planes, and then determine if our renderers are inside or out.